 The reset vector is used by the E8 emulator program.
 If the MCU is reset while executing the user program, control is transferred to the E8 emulator program and the user program is forced to stop.
-Do not use the software reset, otherwise the E8 emulator will not operate normally.
+Do not use the hardware reset 2, software reset, watchdog timer reset and oscillation stop detection reset, otherwise the E8 emulator will not operate normally.